Stanisław Masłowski: Turn of the century

 In 1899, Masłowski exhibited a dozen of watercolours in Krywult exhibition room.
 This year and in 1902 he participated in the exhibitions of the Vienna Secession.
 In 1900 he traveled to Italy and Paris.
-In 1901, in the editorial of "Chimera" monthly magazine, he presented a set of small watercolours.
+In 1901, in the editorial of "Chimera" monthly magazine, he presented a set of small watercolors.
 Here are the leading Masłowski's works of these years.
 Of 1898 come paintings: "Chart" (en.
 Greyhound), "Portret dziewczynki" (en.
 Portrait of a Girl), "Giewont we mgle" (en.
 Giewont Tatra Peak in the Mist); then of 1899 – "Rynek w Kazimierzu" (en.
 Market Square in Kazimierz), and "Kapliczka w Kazimierzu" (en.
 A Wayside Shrine in Kazimierz), and finally of 1902 – a big image of "Cyganka" (en.: Gypsy Woman), landscapes of Rybiniszki (former Polish Livonia now in Eastern Latvia), "Wrona" (en.
 Crow), "Kamienica pod Okrętem" (en.
 "Tenement under Ship" in Warsaw Old Town).
-It is worth noting that these are only watercolours.
+It is worth noting that these are only watercolors.

 A Picture "Rynek w Kazimierzu" (en.
 Market Square in Kazimierz) was awarded the medal on the Universal Exhibition in Paris (1900).
 A collective show of his paintings in 1902, in the Zachęta (i. e.
 Society for Encouragement of Fine Arts) ends the second phase of Masłowski's explorations.
 Of the numerous reviews deserves reminder E. Niewiadomski's sentence: "Masłowski's place will be in the same series, in which were artists otherwise of different measure: Kossak Juliusz, Matejko, Grottger, Chełmoński, Piechowski.
 He is a national artist through and through.
 National are the motives of his works and their concepts, the national temperament, life gushing from images, colour strength [...]".

 In 1903 Masłowski tried his hand in decorative arts – painting a ceiling in the ballroom and chapel choir in a palace at Supraśl.